Demonstration of Gd-GEM detector design for neutron macromolecular crystallography applications

+The principles of the calculations below are explained in figure \ref{fig: explanation_calculation}.
+A schematic drawing of the shift of a diffraction spot (due to detector rotation) on the detector plane is displayed in figure \ref{fig: point_shift}.
+The shift between the two spots can be calculated using the theorem of Pythagoras.
+The angle between the beamline and the x-axis can be determined with the Arctan (inverse Tangens) function.
+Figure \ref{fig: angle_detector} shows the effect of the detector rotation $\gamma$ on the position of the diffraction spots.
+If the distance d between the detector and the sample is known, $\gamma$ can be calculated with the Arctan function.
+Figure \ref{fig: angle_sample} illustrates the effect of the sample rotation by the angle $\omega$.
+This sample rotation leads to a shift of the diffraction spot that is equivalent to a rotation of the detector by the hypothetical angle $\alpha$.

-Figure \ref{fig: movement_spots} shows the moving of a diffraction spot from Triose phosphate isomerase w/ 2-phosphoglycolate (PGA) inhibitor.
+Figure \ref{fig: movement_spots} shows the moving of a diffraction spot from PGA inhibitor.
 At a sample rotation of $\omega = 5\si{\degree}$, the increase in the detector rotation angle $\gamma$ from $\gamma = 57\si{\degree}$ to $\gamma = 60\si{\degree}$, moves the spot from the position x=75.5 mm and y=33.3 mm to x=83.5 mm and y=40.4 mm.
 The positions of the spot on the detector have been determined by fitting a Gaussian distribution to the data.
-A detector rotation of $\gamma = 3\si{\degree}$,resulted thus in a shift $s_{57\si{\degree}-60\si{\degree}}$ of the spots.
+A detector rotation of $\gamma = 3\si{\degree}$, resulted thus in a shift $s_{57\si{\degree}-60\si{\degree}}$ of the spots.